Genie Tree and Degrees of Freedom of the Symmetric MIMO Interfering Broadcast Channel: Introduction

-So far, the following questions are still open for general MIMO-IC and MIMO-IBC: what is the maximal achievable DoF of linear IA? when linear IA can achieve the information theoretic maximal DoF? when the proper systems are feasible?
+So far, the following questions are still open for general MIMO-IC and MIMO-IBC networks: \begin{enumerate} \item What are the information theoretic maximal DoF? \item How to derive the information theoretic maximal DoF?
+How to design IA transceiver to achieve the information theoretic maximal DoF? \item Why some linear IA transceivers that satisfy the proper condition are infeasible? \end{enumerate}